Here we share our epoxy floor over tiles guide including what is, what to consider, types of coatings, and how to apply it on tiled shower floors.

 Terrazzo is a cement-based luxurious material used for centuries.
 Epoxy terrazzo, an alternative to cement terrazzo, made its way to the market in the 1970s.
 Since then, it has gained popularity due to its aesthetic appeal and durability at a fraction of the price.

-You can purchase epoxy flakes to be mixed with the epoxy for $6 to $16 per pound.
+You can purchase flakes to be mixed with the solution for $6 to $16 per pound.
 Read more about our guide on epoxy floors here.

 Can You Epoxy Over Shower Floor Tiles?

-The good news is that an epoxy floor is customizable to fit your needs.
+The good news is that these floor coatings are customizable to fit your needs.
 One method to avoid accidents is to mix anti-slip additives.

-Since shower floors get wet all the time, moisture may form underneath the tiles.
+Since shower floors always get wet, moisture may form underneath the tiles.
 Ultimately, it’s best to let a flooring specialist inspect your floor first and decide if an epoxy floor would be the way to go.
-See more related content at our article about mosaic tiles for shower floor on this page.
+See more related content in our article about mosaic tiles for shower floor on this page.